Devendra Banhart: Musical career

 In 2011, he collaborated with Marisa Monte and Rodrigo Amarante on a version of the song "Nú Com a Minha Música" for the Red Hot Organization's most recent charitable album Red Hot + Rio 2.
 The album is a follow-up to the 1996 Red Hot + Rio.
 Proceeds from the sales will be donated to raise awareness and money to fight AIDS/HIV and related health and social issues.

-In April 2012, Banhart took place in artist Doug Aitken's audiovisual project "Song 1" at the Hirshhorn Museum in Washington, D.C.
+In April 2012, Banhart took part in artist Doug Aitken's audiovisual project "Song 1" at the Hirshhorn Museum in Washington, D.C.
 Banhart joined Beck and James Murphy of LCD Soundsystem in performing "I Only Have Eyes For You" for the project that uses eleven high-definition video projectors working in tandem to blanket the museum's entire surface with a video of the performance.

 In July 2012, Banhart performed on The Eric Andre Show during the show's first season.

-On December 3, 2012 Banhart announced his new album, Mala.
+On December 3, 2012, Banhart announced his new album, Mala.
 The album was released on March 12, 2013, and was Banhart's debut album for Nonesuch.

 In 2014, Banhart covered Arthur Russell's "Losing My Taste For The Nightlife" for the Red Hot + Arthur Russell compilation that benefitting the Red Hot Organizations fight against AIDS.

-On May 14, 2016, Banhart curated a 2-day event at the Walker Art Center in Minneapolis, Minnesota, featuring performances from Harold Budd, Hecuba, Lucky Dragons, Jessica Pratt, Rodrigo Amarante, William Basinksi, and Helado Negro.
+On May 14, 2016, Banhart curated a two-day event at the Walker Art Center in Minneapolis, Minnesota, featuring performances from Harold Budd, Hecuba, Lucky Dragons, Jessica Pratt, Rodrigo Amarante, William Basinksi, and Helado Negro.

 In 2015, Banhart scored the film Joshy, directed by Jeff Baena and starring Nick Kroll, Jenny Slate, and Thomas Middleditch.

 In June 2016, Banhart released the first track of his ninth studio album, Ape in Pink Marble, titled "Middle Names".
 In August 2016, Banhart released the second track of his ninth studio album, titled "Saturday Night".
-His ninth studio album, Ape in Pink Marble was released on September 23, 2016 on Nonesuch Records.
+His ninth studio album, Ape in Pink Marble was released on September 23, 2016, on Nonesuch Records.

-In 2018 Banhart sang on Ssion's album O, lending vocals to the track "Free Lunch".
+In 2018, Banhart sang on Ssion's album O, lending vocals to the track "Free Lunch".

 In September 2018 Banhart participated in the project 27: The Most Perfect Album, which was born out of the podcast More Perfect, a Radiolab spinoff.
 The project celebrated the 27 amendments of the US Constitution.

-His tenth studio album, Ma, was released on September 13, 2019 on Nonesuch Records.
+His tenth studio album, Ma, was released on September 13, 2019, on Nonesuch Records.
 Helado Negro remixed the track "Love Song" which was released on January 16, 2020.